KC-LCW-Jan-23-Classroom/java-assignment-3-techjobs-mvc-yep11/README.md

 The app occasionally restarts.
 If you experience an error, please wait a few minutes before refreshing the page.

 1. Start the application.
-1. Test the search functionality of the project:
+2Test the search functionality of the project:

     a.
 Initiate a search by location, using the search term "new york".
 Only 1 result should be returned on the page.
 The result may vary in appearance, but make sure it contains the job data organized similar to this image: